systemd/systemd/docs/CREDENTIALS.md

    the [Container Interface](CONTAINER_INTERFACE.md)
    documentation.

-2. Quite similar, qemu VMs can be invoked with `-fw_cfg name=opt/io.systemd.credentials/foo,string=bar` to pass credentials from host through the hypervisor into the VM.
-(This specific switch would set credential `foo` to `bar`.)
+2. Quite similar, VMs can be passed credentials via SMBIOS OEM strings (example qemu command line switch `-smbios type=11,value=io.systemd.credential:foo=bar` or `-smbios type=11,value=io.systemd.credential.binary:foo=YmFyCg==`, the latter taking a Base64 encoded argument to permit binary credentials being passed in).
+Alternatively, qemu VMs can be invoked with `-fw_cfg name=opt/io.systemd.credentials/foo,string=bar` to pass credentials from host through the hypervisor into the VM via qemu's `fw_cfg` mechanism.
+(All three of these specific switches would set credential `foo` to `bar`.)
+   Passing credentials via the SMBIOS mechanism is typically preferable over `fw_cfg` since it is faster and less specific to the chosen VMM implementation.

 3. Credentials can also be passed into a system via the kernel command line, via the `systemd.set-credential=` kernel command line option.
 Note though